sign/image-latent-transformer/image_latent_transformer/TOKENIZER.md

-# UTF8Tokenizer
+# Back to Bytes: Revisiting Tokenization through UTF-8

+Fulll writeup can be found in the appendix of: https://www.overleaf.com/read/rwxjzsvhrvwd#b9c65f

 This module includes a **real** byte level tokenizer for text, which encodes text into a sequence of bytes (0-255).
-Unlike `ByT5Tokenizer` for example, the tokenizer is implemented from scratch, and is much more efficient.
+Unlike `ByT5Tokenizer` for example, `UTF8Tokenizer` is implemented from scratch, and is much more efficient.

 Other "Byte Level" tokenizers usually include various additional "special tokens" (e.g., `<pad>`, `<unk>`, etc.), making the encoding and decoding logic more complex, and the token ids larger than 255.